openscript/social_aggregator/Readme.md

 xml and callbacks

 ## Usage
-Please write a bug report, if errors occure.
+Please write a bug report or feature requests to improve the software.
+Send pull requests to be an active user.
+Thank you very much!

 ### Installation
 1. Set up `Ruby` or `JRuby` (real multithreading) and `RubyGems`